Exercise and BPH

 Another study carried out by the Department of Epidemiology, Harvard School of Public Health, found that men who walked 2-3 hours per week had a 25% lower risk of developing BPH.2

-As I have mentioned in a previous blog, the more inflammation present in your body generally, the more likely you are to have inflammation in the prostate, so finding ways of reducing this inflammation is key to managing your BPH symptoms.
+Research has shown that exercise is a good way to reduce the body's inflammatory response and, in this way, it can help enlarged prostate symptoms.3 You see, the more inflammation present in your body generally, the more likely you are to have inflammation in the prostate.
+Therefore, finding ways of reducing this inflammation is key to managing your BPH symptoms.

 Here are several exercises that are good for you and your prostate's health:

-- Hiking (take your walk to the next level)
+- Hiking - take your walk to the next level!

 |Tip: If you have a garden, get stuck in there.
-Becoming active in the garden can count towards your weekly activity so why not rake some leaves, cut the grass and tackle those weeds.
+Becoming active in the garden can count towards your weekly activity, so why not rake some leaves, cut the grass and tackle those weeds?
 Another good tip is to find activities that you enjoy!
 It’s important to choose something you are enthusiastic about so you are more likely to stick with it.

-However over the years many studies have explored the optimum exercise time with some suggesting that less than one hour of moderate exercise a week or 20 minutes of vigorous activity is enough to keep you healthy.
+However, over the years many studies have explored the optimum exercise time, with some suggesting that less than one hour of moderate exercise a week or 20 minutes of vigorous activity is enough to keep you healthy.